Alabama

 Application of Economic Loss Doctrine

-Under Alabama law, the economic loss doctrine applies to bar any tort recovery for damages caused by a product defect where the only harm is to the product itself, resulting solely in failed economic expectations.
-Pub.
+Under Alabama law, the economic loss doctrine bars tort recovery for damages caused by a defective product where the only harm is to the product itself.
+See Pub.
 Bldg.
 Auth. of City of Huntsville v.
 St. Paul Fire & Marine Ins.
 Co., 80 So.
 3d 171, 184 (Ala.
 2010) (quoting Vesta Fire Ins.
 Corp. v.
 Milam & Co.
 Constr., 901 So.
 2d 84, 106–07 (Ala.
 2004) (“The economic loss rule ‘prevents tort recovery when a product damages itself, causing economic loss, but does not cause personal injury or damage to any property other than itself.’”); see also Bay Lines, Inc. v.
 Stoughton Trailers, Inc., 838 So.
 2d 1013, 1019 (Ala.
-2002) (“[O]ne cannot recover in tort for negligent manufacture of a product where the only injury is to the product itself.”).
-The economic loss doctrine bars tort recovery for economic losses.
-When a plaintiff incurs exclusively economic losses caused by a product or service, the economic loss doctrine only allows the plaintiff to recover such losses under breach of warranty or breach of contract causes of action.
-The doctrine is judicially-created and commonly presented as a defense.
-The doctrine, as adopted by Alabama courts, does not prevent a tort action when the injury caused is personal in nature or is inflicted on other property.
-Pub.
+2002) (quoting Dairyland Ins.
+Co. v.
+Gen. Motors Corp., 549 So.
+2d 44, 46 (Ala.
+1989)) (“[O]ne cannot recover in tort for negligent manufacture of a product where the only injury is to the product itself.”).
+When a plaintiff incurs purely economic losses caused by a product, the economic loss doctrine only allows recovery for such losses under breach of warranty or breach of contract claims.
+See Dairyland Ins.
+Co., 549 So.
+2d at 46.
+Under Alabama law, a plaintiff may bring a tort action when the injury caused by the defective product is personal or inflicted on other property.
+See Pub.
 Bldg.
 Auth. of Huntsville, 80 So.
 3d at 184.

 Limited to Products Liability

-Alabama courts have not expanded the economic loss doctrine beyond commercial product defects to services.
-Notably, the economic loss doctrine was not a defense in tort cases addressing damages incurred from repair work or damage that was not specifically caused by the “product” at issue.
+The economic loss doctrine has not served as a defense against damages incurred from repair work or not specifically caused by the “product” at issue.
 See, e.g., Dairyland Ins.
 Co. v.
 General Motors Corp., 549 So.
 2d 44, 46–47 (Ala.
-1989) (declining to apply the doctrine in allowing a claim for negligent repair of a new car); see also Vesta Fire Ins.
+1989) (declining to apply the economic loss doctrine for a claim regarding a negligent repair of a new car); see also Vesta Fire Ins.
 Corp., 901 So.
 2d at 106-07 (declining to apply the economic loss doctrine because there was no determination of whether fire damage was caused “by a ‘product’”).

 Special Policy Exceptions

-The U.S. District Court for the Northern District of Alabama recognized an exception to the application of Alabama’s economic loss doctrine for products that have an “inherently hazardous nature” that “necessitates removal.”
-Tuscumbia City Sch.
+The U.S. District Court for the Northern District of Alabama recognized an exception to the application of Alabama’s economic loss doctrine for products that have an “inherently hazardous nature” that “necessitates…removal.”
+See Tuscumbia City Sch.
 Sys. v.
 Pharmacia Corp., 871 F. Supp.
 2d 1241, 1253 (N.D.
 Ala.
 2012).
-In doing so, the federal court distinguished prior Alabama case law applying the doctrine.
-Whereas in previous cases the products at issue were rendered unusable by their defects, in Tuscumbia the product was still useable, but deemed hazardous to the public.
-Id.
+In doing so, the court distinguished prior application of the doctrine.
+See id

 Enforceability of No Damages for Delay Clauses